Email API Built for AI Agents, Not Just Developers

 2

-Add an agent_id field to your send payload.
-MultiMail signs outbound messages with an X-MultiMail-Agent header backed by your account's Ed25519 key.
+You do not add an identity field — MultiMail signs every outbound message with an X-MultiMail-Identity claim: an ECDSA P-256 signed payload covering the oversight mode, capabilities, the AI-generated flag, and the operator plus mailbox identity.
 Recipients and compliance auditors can verify which agent sent the message without trusting the From address alone.

 3